MattCCC/fetchff/README.md

   Promises are rejected, and global error handling is triggered.
 You must use `try/catch` blocks to handle errors.

 - **`softFail`**:
   Returns a response object with additional properties such as `data`, `error`, `config`, `request`, and `headers` when an error occurs.
-This approach avoids throwing errors, allowing you to handle error information directly within the response object without the need for `try/catch` blocks.
+This approach avoids throwing errors, allowing you to handle error information directly within the response's `error` object without the need for `try/catch` blocks.

 - **`defaultResponse`**:
   Returns a default response specified in case of an error.
 The promise will not be rejected.
 This can be used in conjunction with `flattenResponse` and `defaultResponse: {}` to provide sensible defaults.